theodorejb/peachy-sql/CONTRIBUTING.md

 ## Tests

-From a console in working directory, execute `"vendor/bin/phpunit"` to run all unit tests.
+From a console in the working directory, execute `"vendor/bin/phpunit"` to run all unit tests.

 ### Database setup